OleOaks/Mecrisp-Stellaris-VIM-Syntax-Highlighter/README.md

 ### Q. What happens if I don't have a forthtags.cfg for the directory my .fs file is saved to?
 A. Without the forthtags.cfg, the plugin has no idea where else to look for words you want included in your project, therefore you will see uncolored text for words that are not highlighted by the plugin.
 Also, if you Ctrl-] on any uncolored word, nothing will happen because there is no forthtag associtated with that word.
 All the helpfiles will still work for standard mecrisp and MCU specific words.

+### Q. PDF's don't open to the correct page number when I follow the pdf links in mcu.txt by typing 'gx'
+A. Try a different default pdf reader in the 'Preferred Applications' Linux system setting, some pdf readers don't recognize the page number designator at the end of the link.
+For instance the default Linux Min XReader will only open to page 1, but qpdfview does open to the correct page.

 ### Q. Wow!
 I like having help files for Forth - Can I do the same with my own notes for topics specific to me?
 A. Of course!
 I maintain a 'brett.txt' file in the ~/.vim/doc folder.
 I type ':h brett.txt' on the command line in VIM and it opens my personal help file.
 Or, I can type any topic I've defined and use Ctrl-k to open the help file.
 You can see all of the forth help files as well as your personal file when you type ':help' and G to the bottom of the VIM help where it lists links to all the custom help files.
 If you edit a help file, you need to tell VIM to update the helptags by typing ':helptags ALL' which will regenerate all the tags.
 I've included a skeleton version of my personal help file with this plugin, you can just copy or rename it.
 The help file needs a specific first and last line in the file, it will be obvious when you edit my file.
 To create help links that will be opened with Ctrl-k, put asterisks at the beginning and end of the word in the help file: e.g. *myTopic*.
 To link to other topics within the help files, put pipes on either side of the word: e.g. |myTopic|.
 To follow a link type Ctrl-].